shangguocan/MRFT/README.md

 # MRFT
-A Toolkit For MRF, which will be written with different programming language, such as MATLAB， Python，
+A Toolkit For MRF, which will be written with different programming language, such as MATLAB， Python，C++.